-3. Consider why you are presenting.
+2. Consider why you are presenting.

 There are various reasons to present about your research.
-You may want to impress people so that they will help you in some way in the future.
-But most often we are presenting in order to get useful feedback from the audience.
-Sure, compliments are nice-"Great presentation!"-but they're actually not very important.
-What you want is the feedback, because this can help make your research stronger or develop it further.
+You may want to impress people so that they will help you or your research in some way in the future.
+But very often we are presenting in order to get useful feedback about the content from the audience in order to progress our research.
+Sure, compliments are nice-"Great presentation!"-but what you really want is the feedback, because this can help make your research stronger or develop it further.
 In fact, negative feedback can be more helpful in a practical sense than the positive because it makes you think more deeply and carefully.
 So don't worry about getting negative comments.
 They might hurt you a little, but they won't destroy you.